Symphony Mall

-Symphony Mall is a shopping mall in Bhubaneswar, India which opened on 1 April 2019.
+Symphony Mall is a shopping mall in Rudrapur area of Bhubaneswar, India.
+It opened on 1 April 2019.
 The mall has three shopping levels, two parking levels, and an entertainment and food court level.

-Symphony Mall is one of the commercial joint developments of Oorjita Projects and Trident Properties.
+Symphony Mall is one of the commercial joint developments of Oorjita Projects and Pancham Studios.
 The project offers commercial shops at very competitive and affordable prices.
 The site is well connected by different modes of transportation and is nearby to various civic utilities.
 The project is well equipped with all modern amenities and a 24 x 7 security service to facilitate the business needs.